This can help if:

 - People share embarrassing photos of you online

-- People posting bad stuff about you online
+- People post bad stuff about you online

-- People setting up fake profiles pretending to be you
+- People create fake profiles pretending to be you

 Cyberbullying – what it is and why it sucks